OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-17.md

 ## 2 Chronicles 17:12

-So Jehoshaphat grew greater and greater, and he built fortresses and storage cities in Judah.
+Jehoshaphat continued to grow in power, and he built fortresses and storage cities in Judah.

 ---

 ## 2 Chronicles 17:13

-He had large supplies in the cities of Judah, and warriors, valiant mighty men, in Jerusalem.
+He had abundant supplies in the cities of Judah, and warriors, valiant men of strength, in Jerusalem.

 ---